Track mobile app conversions with Floodlight

 - A media partner or publisher that has available inventory in apps.

 Before you can attribute app installs or activities back to ad impressions and clicks in apps, the partners need to work together to ensure that user-resettable device identifiers and other values are passed to both Floodlight tags and the ad tags running in apps.
-DCM uses the identifiers to uniquely identify a user and attribute app activities back to the in-app ads they viewed or clicked on.
+Campaign Manager uses the identifiers to uniquely identify a user and attribute app activities back to the in-app ads they viewed or clicked on.

 dc_rdid=: User resettable device identifiers in the form of IDFA for iOS or advertising ID (AdID) for Android.
 This parameter is required.
 The publisher must pass a value into this parameter in order to enable in-app conversion tracking.
 The values should be the unhashed, raw value.
 We will only accept values passed securely over SSL-enabled tags.